Home

 TEACHING PERMITS

-630-X-11-.03 Application and Fee for Limited License.
-Each member of the faculty desiring a limited license as provided hereby shall make written application to the secretary- treasurer of the Board and attach to his application the certificate of the dean hereinabove provided and shall enclose therewith the payment of a fee of One Hundred Dollars ($100.00) for the issuance of the limited license or teaching permit.
-There shall be an annual renewal fee, equal to that charged for a regular license, for a limited license or teaching permit.
-Holders of limited licenses shall also be required to meet the same continuing education requirements as holders of regular licenses.
+630-X-11-.04 Application and Fee for Limited Teaching Licenses or Temporary Resident Licenses.
+Each member of the faculty or resident student body desiring a limited teaching or resident license as provided for in this chapter shall make written application to the executive director of the Board and attach to his or her application the certificate of the dean hereinabove provided and shall enclose therewith the payment of a fee of One Hundred Dollars ($100.00) for the issuance of the limited teaching license or resident license.
+There shall be an annual renewal fee, equal to that charged for a regular license, for a limited teaching license or resident license.
 Said renewal fee shall be due October 1 and delinquent after December 31 of each year.
-Failure to pay the renewal fee on or before January 1 shall constitute grounds for suspension of said limited license and license certificate.
+Failure to pay the renewal fee on or before January 1 shall constitute grounds for suspension of said limited teaching license or resident license and license certificate.

 ALABAMA BOARD OF OPTOMETRY